spcl/FBLAS/README.md

 git submodule update --init
 pip install -r codegen/requirements.txt
 ```
-For Artifact Evaluation, you will find detailed information in subfolder `artifact_evaluation`.
+For Artifact Evaluation, you will find detailed information in subfolder `evaluation`.

 ## The FBLAS library